nurdy-dude/dockmove/README.md

 <ins>Hardening Your Deployment:</ins>

-Private Binding: *Do not expose port 6767 directly to the open Internet (0.0.0.0:6767).
-Change port exposures in your docker-compose.yml to loopback only (127.0.0.1:6767:6767) and access the dashboard using a secure private network, such as Tailscale or WireGuard.*
+* **Private Binding:** Do not expose port 6767 directly to the open Internet (0.0.0.0:6767).
+Change port exposures in your docker-compose.yml to loopback only (127.0.0.1:6767:6767) and access the dashboard using a secure private network, such as Tailscale or WireGuard.

-Reverse Proxy Credentials: *Put DockMove behind a reverse proxy (like Traefik, Nginx, or Caddy) with Basic Auth or OAuth (e.g., Authelia/Keycloak) configured.*
+* **Reverse Proxy Credentials:** Put DockMove behind a reverse proxy (like Traefik, Nginx, or Caddy) with Basic Auth or OAuth (e.g., Authelia/Keycloak) configured.

-Temporary Usage: *We recommend keeping DockMove stopped or suspended, running it only when performing active migrations or backup tasks.*
+* **Temporary Usage:** We recommend keeping DockMove stopped or suspended, running it only when performing active migrations or backup tasks.

+---

 ## License